 Some people have had success with chin strap devices that hold the mouth closed during sleep to encourage breathing through the nose.

 If you're overweight and trying to work towards a healthier weight, please recognize that being overweight is a chronic condition that requires a doctor's supervision.
 Since obesity is closely related to Type 2 Diabetes, seek the help of your local diabetes clinic where you can get advice from a diabetic nurse and a dietitian.
+Be aware that many health care professionals are wedded to the (low fat) diet-heart hypothesis.

 - Obesity Canada